February 10, 2017, Kitchener, Ontario

 Posted by: Robert Deutschmann, Personal Injury Lawyer

-He sought accident benefits from Certas payable under the Schedule.
-The parties were unable to resolve their disputes through mediation, and Mr. Lamasan applied for arbitration at the FSCO.
+As a result of the collision she accident benefits from State Farm but when the parties were unable to resolve their disputes through mediation Mrs. Maryam applied for arbitration at the FSCO.

 The issues in this Hearing are: